 The nose is the central feature of the face.
 Many patients believe that refinement of the nose can make a significant improvement in their appearance by making the eyes seem larger as well as emphasizing the cheeks.
 A rhinoplasty can have an overall complimentary effect, making a face more delicate.

-Usually the male nose is larger than the female nose because it has a greater component of bone, as evidenced by more prominent ridges.
+Usually the male nose is larger and wider than the feminine nose because it has a greater component of bone, as evidenced by more prominent ridges.
 The forehead also plays an important role here, because of the transition between the nose and forehead.
 This transition in males tends to be sharp and prominent, making the decision as to whether the nose and forehead should be approached simultaneously, an important one.
 This decision is based on each patient’s individual needs.

 Also, female noses are normally less prominent than males in all aspects, tending to be more narrow and straight or with a gently curved tip.
 On the other hand, the tip of the nose is often sharper in females than males.
 Finally, the nostrils tend to be smaller in females.